Triumph Stag: Production

 A second cause of engine trouble was the lack of attention to corrosion inhibitor in the coolant.
 The block was made from iron and the heads from aluminium, a combination that required the use of corrosion-inhibiting antifreeze all year round.
 This point was not widely appreciated by owners or by the dealer network supporting them.
-Consequently, engines were affected by electrolytic corrosion, and white alloy oxide sludge collected in radiator cores, reducing radiator efficiency and once again causing overheating.
+Consequently, engines were affected by electrolytic corrosion, and white alloy oxide sludge collected in radiator cores, reducing radiator efficiency and again causing overheating.
 The result was head gasket failure due to cylinder head heat distortion, a very expensive repair.
 Owners would usually get their repaired cars back with the radiator still clogged, leading to repeat failures.

 A third cause of trouble was the engine's use of long, simplex roller link chains, which would first stretch and then often fail inside fewer than 25000 mi, resulting in expensive damage.
 Even before failing, a stretched timing chain would skip links and cause valves to lift and fall in the wrong sequence, so that valves hit pistons and damaged both.
 This fault may have been worsened by poor quality chains.

-Another problem with the cylinder heads was said to be the arrangement of cylinder head fixing studs, half of which were vertical and the other half at an angle.
+Another problem with the cylinder heads was said to be the arrangement of cylinder head fixing studs, half of which were vertical and the other half of which were at an angle.
 Anecdotally, this arrangement was used to reduce production costs, as the cylinder head mounting studs and bolt were all accessible with the rocker covers fitted.
 This allowed the factory to assemble the cylinder head completely before fitting to the engine.
-The same arrangement worked well enough on the 4-cylinder engines, but in the V8 the angled and vertical studs, when heated and cooled, expanded and contracted in different directions sufficiently to give rise to sideways forces that caused warping of the engine block.
-The problem was made greater by the engine's propensity to overheat.
+This arrangement worked well enough on the 4-cylinder engines, but in the V8 the angled and vertical studs, when heated and cooled, expanded and contracted in different directions sufficiently to give rise to sideways forces that caused warping of the engine block.
+The problem was made worse by the engine's propensity to overheat.

 Finally, although pre-production engines were built meticulously, those fitted to production cars were not subject to the same careful quality control.
 Engines are still being discovered with casting sand and core wire inside, blocking the coolant passages and causing overheating.